dustinpfister/blog_posts/_posts/threejs-vector3-set-from-spherical-coords.md

 ## 1 - The basics of the set from spherical coords method and what else to know first

 In this section I will be starting out with a very basic example of just using the method directly with a few other threejs features.
-I assume that you know at least a thing or two when it comes to getting started with a front end javaScript project, if not getting into things of that nature is outside the scope of this post.
+I assume that you know at least a thing or two when it comes to [getting started with a front end javaScript project](/2018/11/27/js-getting-started/), if not getting into things of that nature is outside the scope of this post.

+Also all though I will be trying to keep the examples here fairly simple with threejs, there is still an awful lot to take in when it comes to everything there is to work with in the library.
+I have mentioned the Vector3 class of which I am writing a post about just one method in this class, there is then a wide range of other classes in the library that are major Classes to be aware of also.
+Such as Euler, and Object3d, just to name a hand full.

 ### - Version Numbers matter